Nighttime Security Night Vision Devices | A Force Multiplier

-Why will these devices be critical for nighttime security?
+Why will (are) these devices critical for nighttime security?

-Following true SHTF, it will make all the difference because current technology provides stunning visibility at night.
-And those who have night vision will rule the night.
+Following true SHTF, it will make all the difference because current night vision technology provides stunning visibility at night.

 If the enemy has night vision devices and you do not, chances are the enemy wins.